 Never use USD or Euros if you can avoid it.

-In tourist centers like Tulum and Cancun, plenty of tour companies will accept USD and/or Euros–but the exchange rate will undoubtedly be horrendous.
+In tourist destinations like major attractions in Tulum or Cancun, plenty of tour companies will accept USD and/or Euros–but the exchange rate will undoubtedly be horrendous.

 Save yourself money and hassle, and just plan to pay for everything in Mexican pesos.